awais-nayyar/my_resume/AwaisNayyar_MSDSF22M005.md

-# SOHA SARWAR
+# Awais Nayyar

-+92 3086590943 \| sohasarwar2000@gmail.com \| Lahore, Pakistan
++92 3055599143 \| awaisnayyar01@gmail.com \| Lahore, Pakistan

 ------------------------------------------------------------------------

-## POWER BI DEVELOPER
+## Data Analyst

-An excellent team player who is flexible and has a positive attitude towards achieving the goals to the best of my abilities.
-Knowledgeable Business Intelligence Developer skilled in data collection, data analysis and generating insight from data.
-A solutions driven analyst focused to achieve improved business and operational processes with the use of analytical abilities and a technical background.
+A highly motivated Data Science professional with a robust background in Machine Learning and Data Analysis

 ------------------------------------------------------------------------